ArtS/arts.github.com/_drafts/working-with-dropdownlist-in-aspnet-mvc.md

 Sounds deceptively simple, right?
 Hold that thought for now and have a look at the [Microsoft's own documentation][1]  for the `@Html.DropDownListFor` function.
 It has 6 different overloads - which one of those do you really need?
-And what are those mysterious `<TModel, TProperty>`?
+And what are those mysterious `<TModel, TProperty>` or `optionLabel`?
 Now throw into the mix various ways you can pass the data into the view: ViewBag, ViewData or TempData?
 Or maybe Model?.
 So you are naturally in the perfect spot to start making mistakes.

 We need to clear this up once and for all.
 In this example I will take you through building a simplistic "Sign Up" form that consists of two fields: Name and State.
 Both of these fields are